preludeorg/test/tests/b74ad239-2ddd-4b1e-b608-8397a43c7c54/README.md

 [-] Malicious file was not caught
 ```

+Defenses should quarantine files with known signatures immediately.

 ## How

+> Safety: the macro has been defanged, so even if run, it will only print your username

 An .xlsm file containing the macro is extracted from the test and written to a user-owned directory.
 The test then waits briefly before running a few checks to determine if it was responded to (not just detected) by any defensive products on the endpoint.